saona-raimundo/HelloZotero/README.md

 3. Install in Zotero.

+**Note:** Downloading a compressed file directly from GitHub will consist of a folder inside the compressed file download containing the repo.
+To compress this repo you will have to unzip it, enter the inner folder and zip it again.

 # Acknowledgements

 I thank everyone involved in the projects [ZotFile](https://github.com/jlegewie/zotfile) and [Zotero-plugins](https://github.com/dcartertod/zotero-plugins).
 Their plugins were very useful guidance.